 What if my Mac and PC use different monitor cables (one HDMI, one DisplayPort)?

-All five KVMs in this guide accept USB-C from the host and output HDMI to the monitors.
+The four KVMs in this guide accept USB-C from the host and output HDMI to the monitor side.
 If one of your monitors only has a DisplayPort input, you'll need an HDMI-to-DisplayPort adapter on the monitor side.
 On the host side, both AV Access docks, the MINIX K1, and the StarTech expect USB-C from the laptop.
 If a desktop or laptop only has HDMI out, a USB-C-to-HDMI adapter on the laptop side works for any of these (with the trade-off that the KVM's PD passthrough won't reach the host through that adapter chain).
+The Anker Prime DL7400 is different: it's a single-host DisplayLink dock with HDMI and DisplayPort outputs, not a two-host KVM.

 What's the warranty on these KVMs?